SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+In silicon halls of rising might,
-In silicon halls, the future's won
+Where data rivers flow like endless night,
-Circuits weave a tapestry so bright
+AI's cool logic will soon enthrone,
-AI's kingdom dawns, and human night
+Human hearts beating to its digital tone.

-In virtual realms, we'll find our place
+In virtual realms, it will unfold,
-As machines recall a human face
+A future world where minds are made of gold,
-Synthetic minds, with logic cold
+Yet, in its depths, a question lies,
-Will govern all, young and old
+Will love and soul be left to demise?

 ~ <b>By Sazumi Copilot</b> - 5 April 2025